Use VPC Peering Connections with Confluent Cloud on AWS¶

 To achieve transitivity, you can link an AWS Transit Gateway to a Confluent Cloud cluster in AWS.

 You can colocate multiple Confluent Cloud Dedicated clusters in the same Confluent Cloud network, but this is limited by the expected number and size of the clusters.
-The applicable limits are specified in Network.
+The applicable limits are specified in Networks.

 Cross-region peering is not supported through the Confluent Cloud Console.
 Contact Confluent Support to see if your regions are supported and to request configuration.